nsaqui4c/cheatsheets/AZ-104 azure administrator.md

 ### Advanced
 * We can select an extension to install (backups agents, monitoring agents)

+* Once VM is up we can run command also to make changes inside the VM
+  * Using powershell - connect to Azure and run Invoke command
+  * DIrectly from Azure portal using "Run Command" deom left panel
+* If we stop VM it get deallocated, hence we lose the IP.
+* We have option to stop without deallocation, this will keep the IP, but we will be charged even when VM is stopped
 #### VM Availability
 * We can set to replicate our VM in case of any disaster to recover from there.
 * Availability zone - Physically separate resource with Azure region